Arrow left

 Tax Deductibility in 2026:

-• Non-zero-emission vehicles: From 1 January 2026, cars with CO₂ emissions (incl. fossil fuel cars and many plug-in hybrids) ordered in 2026 have no tax deduction right at all.
+• Non-zero-emission vehicles: Cars with CO2 emissions (including fossil fuel cars and many plug-in hybrids) ordered from 1 January 2026 onward have no tax deduction right at all.

 • 2025 (tax year 2026): 75%